- Scientific, academic, or work-related messages: [email protected]

 Website and content issues

-If you notice an issue with the layout, performance, or content of this website, please open an issue or pull request on the georgewatson/georgewatson.me GitHub repository and I’ll do my best to address it as soon as possible.
+If you notice an issue with the layout, performance, or content of this website, including typographical and factual errors, please open an issue or pull request on the georgewatson/georgewatson.me GitHub repository and I’ll do my best to address it as soon as possible.

 For any other queries, feel free to use any of the above methods to contact me.

 Except where otherwise stated, all content on this website is available under both of the following licences: